The Textiles & Materiality Research Cluster offers three different student member grants:

 Winners of the fourth round of grants included: Alexandra Bachmayer and Vanessa Mardirossian with collaborators WhiteFeather Hunter and Geneviève Moisan (Seed/ Team).
 More on their project here.

 Winners of the third round of grants included: Donna Legault (Travel) and Nicholas Shulman (Individual).
 More on their projects, here.

 Winners of the second round of grants included: MJ Daines (Individual) and Donna Legault (Individual).
 More info on these winning projects, here.

-Winners of the first round of grants included: WhiteFeather Hunter (Travel – International), Nicholas Shulman (Individual), RythÂ Kesselring and Geneviève Moisan (Seed/ Team), Sophia Borowska with Marlon Kroll and Cedric Laurenty (Seed/ Team).
+Winners of the first round of grants included: WhiteFeather Hunter (Travel – International), Nicholas Shulman (Individual), RythÂ Kesselring and Geneviève Moisan (Seed/ Team), Sophia Borowska with collaborators Marlon Kroll and Cedric Laurenty (Seed/ Team).
 More info on these grant winners and their projects here.